bilgino/angularforddd/README.md

 ![](src/assets/images/Reactive_Flow.png)

-Application services usually provide query methods for retrieving view models of domain state, besides command methods (CQS).
-However, for complicated page flows and user interfaces it would be inefficient to create view models in an application service method requiring many dependencies.
+Application services usually provide query methods for retrieving view models of domain state (CQS).
+However, for complicated page flows and user interfaces it would be inefficient to build view models in an application service query method.
 By using a view model provider however, we facilitate access to view models in a more efficient manner.
-Consequently, the application service uses the view model provider to report presentation data.
+Consequently, the application service uses the view model provider to retrieve presentation data.

 ![](src/assets/images/QuerySideService.PNG)